I’m not a professional chef.

-Cooking, for me, is more than just "assembling" ingredients together or following a recipe.
+Cooking, for me, is more than just assembling ingredients together.
 It’s much deeper than that.
-It is an opportunity to step out of the rush of day to day life; to slow down; to immerse myself under my own skin; and to go to a place that brings me incredible peace and fulfillment.
+It is an opportunity to slow down; step out of the craziness of day-to-day life; immerse myself under my own skin; and go to a place that brings me incredible peace and fulfillment.
 Yeah, cooking does that for me.

 I'm just beginning to realize that the cooking experience and the sharing of a meal have some unique qualities, at least for me, that is very fulfilling.
-Why is it that some of the fondest memories that I can remember revolve around a meal.
-I can easily recount dozens and dozens of those memorable moments in my life.
+Why is it that some of the fondest memories that I can remember revolve around a meal?
+I can easily recount dozens of those memories.
 I can tell you what I cooked; who I shared the meal with; what it tasted like; what it smelled like; and in many cases, what the table setting looked like.
-I can picture the scenes in my mind, like an old 8mm movie: the laughs, smiles and conversations.
+I can picture the scenes in my mind, like a good old movie that you never forget.